x42005e1f/aiologic/README.rst

     3: thread=140011620005632 task=140011624408560 stop
     4: thread=140011611612928 task=140011602574512 stop

-As you can see, when using aiologic.Lock, tasks from different event loops have an equal opportunity to acquire a lock.
-Using anyio.Lock would raise a RuntimeError.
-And using threading.Lock would cause a deadlock.
+As you can see, when using `aiologic.Lock`, tasks from different event loops are all able to acquire a lock.
+In the same case if you use `anyio.Lock`, it will raise a `RuntimeError`.
+And `threading.Lock` will cause a deadlock.

 Features
 ========